comebacktomorrow/MAgik/README.md

 - If applications should be loaded or unloaded on boot \ shutdown.

 - Launch selected onPC verison is for quickly changing versions of MA
-- Store settings as default saves all the above settings
+- *Store settings as default saves all the above settings*
 - Restore explorer as shell and set MAgik as shell define what happens when you log in.

 4. If you've decided to set MAgik as Shell, log out and then log back in.
 You shoud see MA start.
 Hooray!
+5. Advanced: If you're also loading additional apps, you'll need to do that through init.ini.
+Take a look at the file to see the BCF4MA example.

 Version History
 ---------------